 Dan undertakes diagnostic coronary angiography and is a member of the regional pulmonary hypertension team, a joint collaboration with the Royal Free Hospital, London.

-Dan enjoys running and has undertaken a number of half marathons and the inaugural Bristol to Bath marathon.
-He enjoys watching and playing football as well as playing below par squash!
+Dan enjoys running and has undertaken a number of half marathons and the inaugural Bristol to Bath marathon in 2015 as well as the hottest London marathon on record in 2018.
 He is married to Ellie, a consultant paediatrician at the Royal United Hospital Bath.

 Consultant Cardiologist Royal United Hospital Bath NHS Foundation Trust